 The type of treatment your doctor will prescribe depends on the cause of your purpura.
 Adults diagnosed with mild thrombocyotopenic purpura may recover without any intervention.

-You will need treatment if the disorder doesn’t go away on it’s own.
-Treatments include medications and sometimes surgery to remove the spleen (splenectomy).
+You will need treatment if the disorder doesn’t go away on its own.
+Treatments include medications and sometimes a splenectomy, or surgery to remove the spleen.
 You may also be asked to stop taking medications that impair platelet function, such as aspirin, blood thinners, and ibuprofen.

 Your doctor may start you on a corticosteroid medication, which can help increase your platelet count by decreasing the activity of your immune system.
-Usually it takes about two to six weeks for your platelet count to return to a safe level.
+It usually takes about two to six weeks for your platelet count to return to a safe level.
 When it does, your doctor will discontinue the drug.

 It’s important to talk to your doctor about the risks of taking corticosteroids for long periods of time.
 Doing so can cause serious side effects, such as weight gain, cataracts, and bone loss.

-Your doctor may give you an intravenous medication called intravenous immunoglobulin (IVIG) if your purpura is causing severe bleeding.
+If your purpura is causing severe bleeding, your doctor may give you an intravenous medication called intravenous immunoglobulin (IVIG).
 They may also give you IVIG if you need to increase your platelet count rapidly before surgery.
-This treatment is usually effective in increasing your platelet count but this effect is usually only short-term.
+This treatment is usually effective in increasing your platelet count, but the effect is usually only in the short term.
 It can cause side effects such as headache, nausea, and fever.

 The latest drugs used to treat purpura are romiplostim (Nplate) and eltrombopag (Promacta).
 These medications cause bone marrow to produce more platelets, which reduces the risk of bruising and bleeding.
 Potential side effects include: